 Watch the video tutorial by Buffer in for more tips.

-- Create your Pinterest board like social media blogger Kim Garst.
-She regularly pins her blog posts and gets great engagement.
+- Create your Pinterest board like social media marketing influencer Kim Garst.
+She regularly pins her blog posts and gets great engagement across the social channels.

 - You can also feature your blog writers, like The Next Web.